 I call the following exercise The Sticky Challenge.
 It is easy to undertake; you and/or your company can use this tool to do a full leverage in- inventory in just one week.

 The concept is simple: You will record every single one of your actions on a separate sticky note throughout the day.
 For example, you might write, “I made a phone call to a client,” “I grabbed some food,” or “I had a sales meeting,” one per sticky.
 At the end of the investigation period, you will sit down and categorize your activities into three different areas:

 - Legacy vs. non-legacy activities

 The concept of what is dollar productive is fairly obvious.
-Legacy vs. non-legacy might strike you as a subtler distinction.
-A legacy task is anything that gives you leverage inside your business; the setting up of a legacy task, like building out a CRM or a referral program, is the ultimate gift because it creates time-freedom.
+However, legacy vs. non-legacy might strike you as a subtler distinction.
+A legacy task is anything that gives you leverage inside your business; the setting up of a legacy task, like building out a CRM or a referral program, is the ultimate gift because it creates time freedom.
 Non-legacy tasks are more routine with a short-lived impact.

 Here is how to complete the Sticky Challenge.
-Grab a stack of sticky notes and follow yourself around for a whole week, writing down every- thing you do.
+First, grab a stack of sticky notes and follow yourself around for a whole week, writing down everything you do.
 If you can do two to four weeks, that’s even better.
-After compiling a list of all of the tasks you do on a daily basis, the time it takes to complete, and the category ($ Productive, Non $ Productive, Legacy, Non-Legacy), then you can begin to get an idea of how you are spending your time at work.
+After compiling a list of all of the tasks you do daily, the time it takes to complete, and the category ($ Productive, Non $ Productive, Legacy, Non-Legacy), then you can begin to get an idea of how you are spending your time at work.

 The magic of this simple yet effective “time on task” study is that your whole team can do it.
-You can then easily begin to prioritize the most important work ($ Productive) with the idea that, because you now have the data, you and your team can come up with ways to increase the value brought to the business.
+You can then easily begin to prioritize the most important work ($ Productive) with the idea that you and your team can come up with ways to increase the value brought to the business because you now have the data.